dha201/conversAI/README.md

 - [ ] tab for documents, contexts, notes input from user and allow user to remove specific context.
 - [ ] Google Analytic
 - [ ] fine tune model for conversation prediction
+- [ ] fix issue with 'newChat' not creating new conversation correctly after the 10th conversation